Content created: 2006-07-14

 Today mothers have the option of cesarean section, which involves cutting a hole in the abdominal wall and into the uterus and delivering the child through the hole rather than through the birth canal.
 (The process is named after Julius Caesar, once believed to have been delivered this way.)
 Before the availability of modern surgical techniques, sanitation, and antibiotics, such a process would normally have involved the death of the mother, if not immediately, then quite soon afterward.
 Today it is sometimes considered safer than giving birth through the birth canal.

 The human infant is always born quite immature, utterly helpless, and not particularly quick (compared with other animals) to attain even minimal approximations to adult competence.
 In the animal world in general, longer gestation periods (periods in the womb) are correlated with shorter time to maturity after birth (once one takes account of variations in body size).
 It is usually argued that the human gestation period is shorter than it "should" be because if the child remained longer in the womb and became a larger fetus, with an larger head, then the birth canal would have to be too large to allow functional bipedalism, at least in women.

 In other words, the complexity, pain, and danger of human birth and the long and dangerous dependency of the human infant are the "price" we pay for hips that facilitate bipedal locomotion.
-What was there about being bipedal that offered an adaptive advantage great enough to offset these obvious disadvantages?
+What was there about being bipedal at the time when bipedalism first developed that offered an adaptive advantage great enough to offset these obvious disadvantages?
 That is a question that has attracted much speculation, but about which experts continue to disagree.

 This page is a by-product of an article on Neanderthal pelvic anatomy I wrote with my colleague Nancy Friedlander in 1995.
 That article is listed below, together with the sources most directly relevant to the matters discussed above.